Khushigajjar/Sentiment-Analysis/README.md

 1. **Preprocessing**: Clean the reviews by removing stop words, punctuation, etc.
 2. **Sentiment Scoring**: Use `TextBlob` to calculate polarity and classify sentiment.
-3. **Visualization**: Generate bar charts to show sentiment distribution.
-4. **Export**: Results can be saved as a CSV file for further analysis.
 5. **Web Interface**: Upload a review or a CSV file to get real-time predictions.

 ---